 When I was finally referred to the mental health service and diagnosed with conversion disorder it was a huge relief to everyone.
 At last, I was prescribed the correct medication and began well-needed therapy and treatments that would improve my mental illness.
 This is where my recovery began.

 Step by step my illness gradually began to improve.
-I was able to get out and do more, relationships began rebuilding, my support system slowly growing.
-Over the course of 3 years parts of the old me re-emerged and I began starting to build a new life for myself.
+I was able to get out and do more, relationships began rebuilding, and my support system slowly grew.
+Over 3 years parts of the old me re-emerged and I began starting to build a new life for myself.

 I would class myself as I’m still in recovery and always will be.
-My mental illness is just something that I’ve learnt to live and deal with better.
+My mental illness is just something that I’ve learned to live and deal with better.